alpnak/Signal_Processing_MATLAB/README.md

 This question implements various downsampling methods to compress the image while trying to preserve as much quality as possible.

-**a)** The size of the original color image was found in kilobytes.
+**a)** The size of the original color image was found in kilobytes as 3145.728 KB.

-**b)** The even-indexed rows and columns were removed and the remaining pixels were merged; the new image was saved, and its size was found.
+**b)** The even-indexed rows and columns were removed and the remaining pixels were merged; the new image was saved, and its size was found as 786.432 KB.

-**c)** Only every 4th row and column were kept, with the rest dropped; the new image was saved, and its size was found.
+**c)** Only every 4th row and column were kept, with the rest dropped; the new image was saved, and its size was found as 196.608 KB.
 The three images (original, b, c) were displayed side by side in one figure.

 **d)** 2×2 max pooling, min pooling, and average pooling were applied, each reducing the image to a quarter of its size, and the three results were displayed together with the original in a 2×2 layout, along with their file sizes.